piranna/piranna.github.io/hire-me.md

 [LinkedIn](https://www.linkedin.com/in/piranna/) profile or in my [Curriculum Vitae](Leganes-Combarro_Jesus_resume.pdf).

+## My ideal job (AKA *Santa's letter*)

+### How would it be

+- Makes a difference, both for my career and to make the world a better place.
+- "Make money" is a priority, but it's **not** the main priority (definitely, not the only one).
+- Responsability position with decision on projects and company future.
+- Travel frequently.
+If it's due assistance to conferences, that's a plus.

-*What could have my ideal job?*
+### What could it have

-- Interesting and stimulating project, allowing me to learn about new skills, technologies or knowledge areas (not necesarily computer engineering related).
+- Interesting and stimulating projects, allowing me to learn about new skills, technologies or knowledge areas (not necesarily computer engineering related).
-  Current main interests are WebAssembly, FPGAs, unsupervised learning and quantum computing.
 - Research & Development projects, specially in academic contexts.
 Jobs with **real** posibilities of publishing academic papers will **always** be of my interest and have priority over others than don't.
-- 100% remote positions with clear specificacions, roadmap and requirements, and [async communications](https://doist.com/blog/asynchronous-communication/) friendly.
+- 100% remote positions with flexible schedule and [async communications](https://doist.com/blog/asynchronous-communication/) friendly, with clear specificacions, roadmap and requirements.
-- Posibility of traveling for work or conferences assistance is a plus.
+- Travel expenses and fully paid accomodation during all my relocation time.
+- Bonuses and beneficts directly acountable to both my own performance and the company one.
+- Acknowledge of my involvement in company progress, both short term (cash, paid extra holidays, travels, technological equipment...) and long term (shares or equity).

+## Current main expertise areas

+- Projects auditories (quality, best practices)
+- Systems programming (Python, C++)
+- Design of high performance systems, specifications and protocols
+- Full-stack web development
+- Backend web development (Node.js, Django)
+- Mobile apps (ReactNative)
+- Frontend web development (web APIs, React)

+### Other areas interested to work with

+- Robotics
+- Operating systems design
+- Filesystems design
+- WebAssembly
+- FPGAs and/or hardware design
+- WebRTC

+### Areas willing to learn or improve

+- Rust programming language
+- Unsupervised machine learning
+- Quantum computing

 ## Open Source contributions